 Cherry Fruit Leather

 Preheat oven to 170 degrees.
-Prepare two baking sheets with silicone baking mats or parchment paper.
+Prepare two baking sheets with silicone baking mats.

 Remove stems and pits from cherries.